 This got me thinking.
-This guy was bold enough to ask that question but he can’t have been the first guy to THINK it.
-From that moment on, I included that in every business proposal we sent under a section called “How we protect your data”.
+This guy was bold enough to ask that question but he can’t have been the first guy to think it.
+From that moment on, we included that in every business proposal we sent under a section called How we protect your data.

 Don’t think of business proposals as sales documents.
-Think of them more like you’re taking someone on an experience.
+Think of them more like taking someone on an experience.

 Think about movies.
 The emotions override the content.
 It’s less important how you get them to feel sadness at the end, so long as you do and they’ll use every trick in the book to do it.
-Why do you think killing off the kindest character is so prominent.

-When you write a business proposal think about the emotion you want them to feel at the end of reading your proposal.
+When you write a business proposal, think about the emotion you want them to feel at the end of reading your proposal.

-As my good friend Mitch Miller says:
+As a good friend Mitch Miller says:

 “The doctor doesn’t ask the patient if it’s the right prescription.
-He just prescribes the right thing and tells them to get out the office”.
+He just prescribes the right thing and tells them to get out of the office”.

 Take an appropriate stance when thinking about the language of your proposals in relation to how you want them to feel at the end.